Safari Before Your Flight. Or After. Or Instead of the City.

 How long does a Nairobi National Park game drive take?

 A standard morning game drive runs 3–4 hours (05:30–09:00 or 06:00–10:00).
 A half-day drive runs 4–5 hours and covers more of the park.
-A full-day drive is possible but unusual — most guests prefer a morning drive in the park followed by other Nairobi activities (Sheldrick, Giraffe Centre).
-Sense of Adventure customises drive duration to your Nairobi schedule and flight times.
+A full-day drive is possible but unusual; most guests prefer a morning drive in the park followed by other Nairobi activities (Sheldrick, Giraffe Center).
+Sense of Adventure customizes drive duration to your Nairobi schedule and flight times.

 Is Nairobi National Park worth visiting if I’m doing the Masai Mara?